 out_scores = scores - jnp.min(scores) + epsilon

-# Create mask based on IoU threshold
+# Create masks primarily based on IoU threshold

 mask_threshold = iou > threshold

-mask_threshold2 = mask_threshold * (1-jnp.eye(mask_threshold.shape[0],
+mask_threshold2 = mask_threshold * (1-jnp.eye(mask_threshold.form[0],

 dtype=mask_threshold.dtype))